johanlia000/ch03-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

 # atom + filename

+You can use the `atom` command when you have a file that you want to open in the interface Atom.
+Let's say you have a file to open named README.md.
+In your terminal type `atom README.md` and it will open that file in Atom.

+### Uses for the atom command
+* nothing
+* nothing